 Arroz con Gandules

-There are many different ways of making Mofongo, with some people adding shrimp, garlic, steak meat, chicken, and even crab.
+There are many different ways of making Mofongo, with some adding shrimp, garlic, steak meat, chicken, and even crab.

 Arroz con Leche